 - 5 Garlic Cloves minced

-- 1 Cup of Salt ( The salt is really the main ingredient that creates the additional moisture in the pork, crazy right?
+- 1 Cup of Salt ( The salt is really the main ingredient that creates the additional moisture in the pork, cool use of salt, right?
 But works all so well…and the pork will not be salty

 - 1 Cup of Sugar

 Allow the pork to sit overnight and let the brine do its magic.
-Do not store for more than 5 days as the salt and sugar will start to break down the protein and become too soft.
-Up until day 5, the brine is tenderizing your meat.
-Score! 🙂
+Do not store for more than 2 days as the salt and sugar will start to break down the protein and become too soft and salty.

-Ok, the pork has been brining for one day, now, it’s time to move the pork on over to phase two, the spice rub.
+Ok, the pork has been brining for a minimum of 2 hours or best – one day, now, it’s time to move over to phase two, the spice rub.

 - 1 Tbsp Fresh Thyme

-- 3 cloves of Garlic minced/pasted ( Pasting- Just smash the garlic flat with your knife to crush the cellular walls in the garlic, Increased flavor profile doing this )
+- 4 cloves of Garlic minced/pasted ( Pasting- Just smash the garlic with your knife, crushing the cellular walls in the garlic, Increased flavor profile doing this ) Run your knife flat over the garlic on a cutting board to paste.
+You can add some coarse salt to help the pasting process.

-- 5 Star Anise ( Crush with the bottom of a bowl ) ( If you can’t find it, just do not use it)
+- 5 Star Anise (Crush with the bottom of a bowl ) ( If you can’t find star anise in the store, just do not use it, no problem)

 - 1 Tbsp Coriander Seeds ( Crush with the Star Anise )